AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Discussion

 Therefore, a standard question to ask is this: has the automation of ML had an impact on society?
-This cannot be answered of AutonoML, as, with the exception of early pioneering work on this subject in 2009--2010~\cite{kaga09, kaga10}, ML-model search in dynamic contexts has only begun garnering broader attention within the last year or so~\cite{maes19, im20, ceva20}.
-However, CASH was formalised in 2013~\cite{thhu13}, meaning that the modern notion of AutoML has now had a while to diffuse through the data-science community and the mainstream.
-Certainly, there has been a recent proliferation of both GitHub repositories and commercial websites touting AutoML services.
+This cannot be answered of AutonoML, as, with the exception of early pioneering work on this subject in 2009--2010~\citep{kaga09, kaga10}, ML-model search in dynamic contexts has only begun garnering broader attention within the last year or so~\citep{maes19, im20, ceva21}.
+However, CASH was formalised in 2013~\citep{thhu13}, meaning that the modern notion of AutoML has now had a while to diffuse through the data-science community and the mainstream.
+Certainly, there has been a recent proliferation of both GitHub repositories and vendor-related websites touting AutoML services.
+Books are being written to promote AutoML to the general public, e.g.~with tutorials for Auto-Keras~\citep{soji22}.
+Some frameworks have even successfully crossed over from academia into business within this timeframe, with the evolution of Northstar~\citep{kr18, shzg19} into the `einblick' company as an example of commercialisation.

-As of 2020, the answer to the question on impact remains inconclusive.
-Notably, while it is expected that any publication proposing a new AutoML implementation or subsystem will promote its successes wherever evident, there are likewise strong indications that automation does not intrinsically improve ML outcomes.
-This has been the case from the beginning, with a 2013 graduate-school project attempting to apply Auto-WEKA to a Kaggle competition, assuming the perspective of a layperson, which eventually reached the following conclusion: ``The automated procedure is better than the average human performance, but we do not achieve performance near the top of the ladder, and we cannot even compete with the single default model trained on all the data.''~\cite{an13}
+Nonetheless, as of the early 2020s, the answer to the question on impact remains inconclusive.
+Notably, while it is expected that any publication proposing a new AutoML implementation or subsystem will promote its successes wherever evident, there are likewise strong indications that automation does not, well, automatically improve ML outcomes.
+This has been the case from the beginning, with a 2013 graduate-school project attempting to apply Auto-WEKA to a Kaggle competition, assuming the perspective of a layperson, which eventually reached the following conclusion: ``The automated procedure is better than the average human performance, but we do not achieve performance near the top of the ladder, and we cannot even compete with the single default model trained on all the data.''~\citep{an13}